BACHELOR of DESIGN

 Illustration

 Learn to use illustration as a communication tool.
-This pathway combines studio art and design courses, preparing you to deliver illustrations for print publications and digital media such as the web, video and motion graphics.
+Combining studio art and design courses, prepares you to create illustrations for print and digital media such as web, video and motion graphics.

 Your department, your community